intentionally-left-nil/pixelfed-docker/README.md

 # Prerequisites

-- Install Docker, git, and python3 on your computer
+- Install Docker, git, make, and python3 on your computer
 - Create a free [ngrok](https://ngrok.com/) account, and have your [ngrok authtoken](https://dashboard.ngrok.com/get-started/setup) available
   - Ngrok is used only for local development, since we need a proper URL to view pixelfed
   - There are paid versions of ngrok, but this setup works with the free version.